Categories: roofing

 Fortunately, the conditions described above can be prevented by having your roof cleaned during the fall season.
 Trimming the tree limbs near the roof and maintaining a 10-foot clearance between the roofing surface and the outermost branches can make a significant difference.
 A local arborist can help you trim the branches safely if you’re unsure how to do it without harming the tree.

 Christian Brothers Roofing provides roof repair and installation services to communities in Louisville and the surrounding communities.
-Give us call at (502) 244-0208, or fill out our contact form to schedule an appointment.
+Give us a call at (502) 244-0208, or fill out our contact form to schedule an appointment.

 Christian Brothers Roofing